-Important Note: We will inform you (the practice principal) of a client payment dispute via the email you used during sign-up.
+Important Note: We will send email notifications regarding a client payment dispute to the email addresses listed under Settings → Payments → Notification.
 Depending on the payment method used, you may be able to challenge the dispute:

 For ACH disputes, these cannot be contested (as per the ACH schemes regulations) and will always be automatically resolved in the clients favour.
 You will have to resolve these disputes directly with your client.